Code-Institute-Submissions/Lukyhet-Project_three_AprResub/README.md

 ## Deployment

 This project was deployed in Github [View the live project here](https://lukyhet.github.io/Repository-Two/).
+And the app was deployed in Heroku - [View the heroku app here](https://skincare-survey.herokuapp.com/ "Link to Heroku app")

 ## Credits